CST-11/news_scraping/README.md

 **Automation**

 To facilitate automation, there is a version designed for using in combination with windows task scheduler.
 This version will not ask user to enter any keyword, it will only search for the keywords in the keyword text files.
 After scraping, the results in the text file will extracted, then sent as plain texts to a specified email account.
-Users can use windows task scheduler to create automated task on a routine basis.
+Users can use windows task scheduler to create automated and scheduled task.

 **List of target news websites**